Bricktech2000/Notes/notes/acid-and-base.md

 ## Conjugate Acids and Bases

 > In the Brønsted-Lowry definition of acids and bases, a conjugate acid-base pair consists of two substances that differ only by the presence of a proton (H⁺).
-A conjugate acid is formed when a proton is added to a base, and a conjugate base is formed when a proton is removed from an acid. — Khan Academy
+A conjugate acid is formed when a proton is added to a base, and a conjugate base is formed when a proton is removed from an acid. &mdash; Khan Academy

 ### example